What is an all party parliamentary group?

-What is the APPG on Safeguarding in Faith Settings?
+What is the APPG on Safeguarding in Faith Communities?

-The APPG on Safeguarding in Faith Settings was established in September 2018.
-The aims of the group, are to increase awareness of issues relating to safeguarding within faith settings and to provide an opportunity for the faith community to inform safeguarding discourse, share best practise and work together to create safer places.
+The APPG on Safeguarding in Faith Communities was established in July 2021.
+The aims of the group, are to increase awareness of issues relating to safeguarding within faith settings and to provide an opportunity for faith communities to inform safeguarding discourse, share best practise and work together to create safer places.

-Following our AGM which was held in Westminster on Tuesday 28 January 2020, Preet Kaur Gill MP was elected as Chair with thirtyone:eight, an independent safeguarding charity, providing the secretariat for the group.
+Following our inaugural meeting which was held virtually over zoom on Friday 16 July 2021, Janet Daby MP and Lord Bishop Viv Faull were elected as Co-Chairs with thirtyone:eight, an independent safeguarding charity, providing the secretariat for the group.

 Baroness Hollins - Vice-Chair

 Ruth Jones MP (LAB) - Vice-Chair

 Pauline Latham MP (CON) - Vice-Chair

 Andrew Selous MP (CON) - Vice-Chair